jugshaurya/Nanodegrees/React Developer/react/react.md

 ## Your UI is just a function of your state

-for all components, its UI = f(state).
+for all components, its **UI = f(state)**.

-- Functions that are updating the state(let x) in some way must reside in state-x component, not in children or parent.
+- Functions that are updating the state(let x) in some way must reside in x-state component, not in children or parent.
-- Type checking a Component's Props with PropTypes
+- **Type checking a Component's Props with PropTypes**
-  As we implement additional features into our app, we may soon find ourselves debugging our components more frequently.
+  - As we implement additional features into our app, we may soon find ourselves debugging our components more frequently.
 For example, what if the props that we pass to our components end up being an unintended data type (e.g. an object instead of an array)?
 PropTypes is a package that lets us define the data type we want to see right from the get-go and warn us during development if the prop that's passed to the component doesn't match what is expected.
     To use PropTypes in our app, we need to install prop-types:

 ```
 $ npm install --save prop-types